 Investing for the long haul means you need to understand that the value of your investments will go up and down over time.
 Even if your stocks aren’t performing as you’d hoped, don’t worry.
 Things will always even out, especially when you’re investing over a span of 20 years or more.

-Both have wisely advised to keep it simple and go for index funds, as they generate the highest returns for the lowest risk.
-Check out a brokerage like Ally Invest to buy index funds as low as $3.95 per trade.
+Both have advised to keep it simple and go for index funds, as they generate the highest returns for the lowest risk.
+Check out a brokerage like Ally Invest to buy index funds with no trading fee.

 Use Time to Your Advantage